 What?
 Shara Raizel has written a non-Digimon fan fic? :O Good Gracious!
 XD

 Alrighty...
 For those of you who don't know me, HI!
-I'm Shara Raizel and this if my first attempt at a true series crossover.
-I've mostly done Digimon season crossover fan fics up to this point in time, but being a fan of both Fullmetal Alchemist and Harry Potter I thought that I'd give this fic a go...
-I came up with the idea for this fic two summers ago (so this if before FMA brotherhood aired on Adult Swim here in the U.S. folks) while I was sitting around in my Grandma's house writing it out on scrap paper my sister had given me.
+I'm Shara Raizel and this was my first attempt at a true series crossover.
+I'd mostly done Digimon season crossover fan fics up to this point in time, but being a fan of both Fullmetal Alchemist and Harry Potter I thought that I'd give this fic a go...
+I came up with the idea for this fic before FMA brotherhood aired on Adult Swim here in the U.S. while I was sitting around in my Grandma's house writing it out on scrap paper my sister had given me.
 I'd written about a page and a half in cramped writing from top to bottom on the back of one of her old progress reports and some random half sheet of paper.
 I'd of course typed it all up later when I got home, but it just sat in my files until I rediscovered it.
 I'd go back over it reminiscing and would toy with the idea that I should continue writing it.
 It wasn't until I was rediscovered it AGAIN while searching for a document I had misplaced at the beginning of my winter break that I thought that I should clean it up a bit and try to continue writing it.
 The end result of my messing around is what I've got posted right here!
-Lets consider it a preview since I'm not sure when I'll be able to update it (although I'm already halfway done with writing chapter two).
-If I get enough reviews and messages requesting that I continue writing this fic I'll see what I can do about updating it regularly alongside my Digimon fics (which are top priority at the moment).

-Just to be clear this is a crossover concerning the Harry Potter series (based mostly off the books but movie snit bits will be in there as well) and the first/original Fullmetal Alchemist anime (although I might mix in elements from Brotherhood in as well).
+Just to be clear this is a crossover concerning the Harry Potter series (based mostly off the books but movie snit bits will be in there as well) and the first/original Fullmetal Alchemist anime.
 Edward Elric will be the main character and will be interacting a lot with our favorite Potions Master and the Boy Who Lived. ;D

 I OWN NEITHER HARRY POTTER OR FULLMETAL ALCHEMIST!